wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver was unable to resolve an answer within its configured time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
-This is may be caused, for example, by problems communicating with an authoritative server, possibly as result of a DoS attack against another network.
+This is may be caused,